 5. Ineffective Sales Coaching

 A winning sales team is constantly learning and evolving.
-But without effective coaching, your sellers remain stagnant, lagging behind competition.
+But without effective coaching and targeted sales training techniques, your sellers remain stagnant, lagging behind competition.
 Limited coaching opportunities create a gap in your sellers’ development and this can manifest in two key ways: uneven sales performance and missed opportunities for improvement.

 Firstly, a lack of coaching leads to uneven performance across the team.
 Sellers who don't receive regular training may struggle to develop their skills or address specific weaknesses.
 This creates a disparity in results, with some reps excelling while others fall behind.